- Status:

 - emergency works such as damage due to vandalism or a severe weather event

-- Accessible Buildings Program eligible modifications including:
+- modifications eligible under the Accessible Buildings Program (ABP) including:

 - ramps and handrails (including temporary ramps)